|Main Page < Variations in Irish Banknotes - Introduction <

 Lavery £1 note 1960 with lighter than normal date and serial numbers, overlaid on normal red for comparison.

-Lavery two tone asymmetric Mulberry £5 note 1961 with inormal shade serial number on the left side, and black mulberry shade date and serial number on the right. this is one of the most interesting mulberry variety notes yet seen.
-It demonstrated the degree of variance in the ink deposition at the time.
+Lavery two tone asymmetric Mulberry £5 note, 1961 with a normal shade serial number on the left side, and black mulberry shade date and serial number on the right.
+This is one of the most interesting mulberry variety notes yet seen.
+It demonstrates the degree of variance in the ink deposition that can happen even on a single note.

 Lavery mulberry £10 notes, in near sequence, with different shades of darkness evident.